Smooth McGroove

-Max Gleason, better known by his stage name of Smooth McGroove, is an American YouTuber known for recording re-arranged a cappella versions of video game music.
-His videos feature multiple videos of himself, ostensibly recording each part, often complemented by a video of the relevant game being played and the appearance of his cat Charl and later Angel.
+Max Gleason, better known by his stage name, Smooth McGroove, is an American YouTuber known for recording re-arranged a cappella versions of video game music.
+He typically appears in his videos in a Hollywood Squares-like split-screen featuring multiple versions of himself singing and beatboxing all the parts simultaneously, often complemented by a video of the relevant game being played.

 Career

 Gleason's musical career began when he was eleven years old and began playing the drums.
 He eventually started teaching private music lessons to support himself.
 In college, Gleason began recording some MIDI tracks and posting them on MySpace, but never got much recognition for them.
 Later, he and some friends of his started a rock band, and in addition to being the drummer, he was responsible for the audio mixing.
 The band fell apart, and a few years later, Gleason decided to do more music.
 He began rapping about video games, and he gradually moved to a cappella music.

 Gleason has recorded music from many popular video game series, including The Legend of Zelda, Super Mario, Sonic the Hedgehog, Final Fantasy, Mega Man, Undertale and Street Fighter.
 Gleason's videos have garnered millions of views, and he eventually left his job giving private music lessons to focus fully on his a cappella videos.
 When asked about working with more modern tracks, he sided against it, stating that "music for video games today serve a more atmospheric role with less of a focus on memorable melodies".
 He noted that the Elder Scrolls series was an exception.